BOTSWANA 8 Days

 DAY 1

-• Most hotels in Victoria Falls are within walking distance of the majestic Falls.
-The Victoria Falls Hotel and Ilala Lodge stand as the closest options for accommodation.
-However, it's important to note that the Kingdom Hotel is also close to the Falls but currently closed for temporary renovations.
+Most hotels in Victoria Falls are within walking distance of the majestic Falls.
+The Victoria Falls Hotel and Ilala Lodge stand as the closest options for accommodation. <Other hotel options in the area>

-• If time permits, consider a walk from your hotel to Victoria Falls for a quick view.
+If you have time, walk from your hotel to Victoria Falls for a quick view.
 It is a 10-minute walk from town.
-You'll find an easily accessible trail that runs along the Falls making it straightforward and enjoyable plus you won't need a guide.
+You will find an easily accessible trail that runs along the Falls easy and fun, no guide needed.

 DAY 2

-• The Falls is one of the Seven Natural Wonders of the World.
+The Falls are one of the Seven Natural Wonders of the World.
 The others are the Great Barrier Reef, the Grand Canyon, Northern Lights-Aurora Borealis, Paricutin volcano, the Harbor of Rio de Janeiro and Mount Everest.

-• For those who are daring, there is also an option to take a 15-minute Microlight flights that circles around Victoria Falls.
+For those who are daring, there is also an option to take a 15-minute Microlight flights that circle around Victoria Falls.

 * * * * * * * * * * * * *

-• The town of Kasane serves as the entry point to Chobe National Park.
-Although the town is not a impressive destination, it's an essential stop to access the park.
+The town of Kasane serves as the entry point to Chobe National Park.
+Although the town is not an impressive destination, it's an essential stop to access the park.

-• Chobe boat cruises are an excellent way to experience the best of Botswana.
-You can get up close to large herds of game that are abundant in the Park.
-The animals make their way to the river and onto the islands in the river to feast on the sweet grass.
+Chobe boat cruises are an excellent way to experience the best of Botswana.
+You can see large groups of animals close up in the Park.
+They move to the river and its islands to eat the sweet grass.

 —Where you wander and what you see will be heavily influenced by which region you’re in. <map>

-• Chobe Riverfront-is the most accessible area of the park <map>.
-Here you will find the largest concentration of wildlife and is the most popular safari location with tour operators.
-The main entrance (Sedudu) is near to the town of Kasane.
+Chobe Riverfront-is the most accessible area of the park <map>.
+This area has the most wildlife and is the top safari spot for tour operators.
+The main entrance (Sedudu) is close to Kasane town.

-—The Chobe houseboats offer guests a unique park safari experience without even having to leave the comfort of their floating lodge.
+—Chobe houseboats offer guests a unique safari experience without ever having to leave the comfort of their floating lodge.

 —Boats vary in size from 5 suites up to 14 suites.
 Guests are generally able to tailor their own itineraries from day to day and just sit back enjoy the ride.